icaro-rdp/enhaced-rock-paper-scissors/Research/Quantitative/Hypothesis_testing/results.md

 Now that we've confirmed the normality of the data, we can proceed with the hypothesis test.
 We'll use a paired samples t-test to compare the winning percentages between the non-blind and blind modes.

-The paired samples t-test between the non-blind and blind mode winning percentages resulted in a t-statistic of approximately **-3.67e-17** and a p-value of **1.0**.
+The paired samples t-test between the non-blind and blind mode winning percentages resulted in a t-statistic : **t-statistic = -1.4700373650445964, p-value = 0.1622143698930308**.

-The t-statistic is very close to zero, and the p-value is 1, indicating that there is no statistically significant difference between the winning percentages of players in non-blind and blind modes.
-This suggests that, on average, the mode of the game (non-blind vs. blind) does not significantly affect the winning percentages of the players in this sample.
+The results of the paired samples t-test you provided are used to compare the difference between two groups of data (in this case, the winning percentages in non-blind and blind modes) to see if this difference is statistically significant.
+The paired samples t-test is commonly used when there are two measurements on the same group, subject, or entity, taken under different conditions (for example, before and after a treatment, or in two different experimental conditions such as non-blind and blind modes in this context).

+- **T-statistic**: The value of -1.4700373650445964 indicates the distance between the mean of the observed differences and the hypothesized mean of differences (often zero, if no difference is hypothesized) measured in terms of standard error.
+A negative value indicates that the mean of the observed differences is lower than the hypothesized mean.
+However, the direction (positive or negative) alone does not determine significance.

+- **P-value**: The value of 0.1622143698930308 represents the probability of obtaining a result at least as extreme as the one observed, assuming that the null hypothesis is true.
+The null hypothesis, in this case, presumably states that there is no significant difference between the two conditions being tested.
+A p-value greater than 0.05 (a common threshold for statistical significance) suggests that there is not enough evidence to reject the null hypothesis.
+In other words, there is no statistically significant difference between the winning percentages in non-blind and blind modes.

 ## Conclusion